Barberton Makhonjwa Mountains

 Outside site

-(Lack of geological expertise in management of a site listed solely for criterion (viii))
+(Lack of geological expertise in management)

 Inside site